shihyuanwang/Optimization_usingPython/README.md

 **(4) Vehicle Routing Problem with Google’s OR-Tools** (https://developers.google.com/optimization/routing/vrp)

 Solve the vehicle routing problem for the dataset on branch locations in Canada for a medium sized business.
 The travel time matrix is provided in the file "P5_VRPtraveltimes.xlsx."
 Please assume:
-a.
-6 vehicles
+- 6 vehicles
-b.
-The vehicles start and end their route at location "T5B 0S1"
+- The vehicles start and end their route at location "T5B 0S1"

 https://github.com/shihyuanwang/Optimization_usingPython/blob/main/4a_Vehicle%20Routing%20Problem%20.ipynb